eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 }
 ```

-Like with the reader in **subscriber.cpp**, we need a participant, a topic, and a publisher to be able to create a writer.
-We also need to use the same topic name as the one specified in the subscriber.cpp.
+As with the reader in `subscriber.cpp`, we need a participant, a topic, and a publisher to be able to create a writer.
+We also need to use the same topic name as the one specified in the `subscriber.cpp`.

 ```
 dds::domain::DomainParticipant participant(domain::default_id());